michellab/BioSimSpace/paper/paper.md

 Figure 2 shows how the `allowed=BSS.IO.fileFormats()` argument is translated into a dropdown menu for the Jupyter GUI (top), or using the _choices_ option of argparse on the command-line (bottom).
 This means that the script is adaptive to the support of additional file parsers in future without need for modification.

 ![BioSimSpace nodes are adaptive to new functionality without modification.](figures/fig3.png)

+## Ease of use

+BioSimSpace is avaiable to install from source, as a binary, and as a [conda package](https://anaconda.org/michellab/biosimspace), all of which are continually built and deployed as part of our [developent pipelone](https://dev.azure.com/michellab/BioSimSpace/_build).
+This means that it is easy for users to keep up to date with the latest features, without having to wait for a new release.
+In addition, access to BioSimSpace is always available through our [notebook server](https://notebook.biosimspace.org), where users are free to work through tutorials and workshop material and make use of our existing repository of nodes.

 # Acknowledgments